NOWUM/open-energy-data-server/README.md

 Allowing native access through PostgreSQL allows any easy integration of different software which can access data from a SQL database.

+For an interactive Documentation, please visit the [Read the Docs Page](https://open-energy-data-server.readthedocs.io/en/latest/index.html).

 ![Basic outline of the architecture and included services](docs/source/media/oeds-architecture.png)